JustinGOSSES/spoken-floodplain/README.md

 <b>Placeholder for a potential houston hackathon project that is...</b>

-<b>a website that verbally tells users when they enter or leave a floodplain as they are on the move.</b>
+<b>A website that verbally tells users when they enter or leave a floodplain as they are on the move.</b>

 The idea is this would be a supplemental approach to the traditional floodplain maps that are typically experienced (1) sitting at a computer and (2) looking at either looking at a whole city or a singular address.